 Who is Your Customer?

 Understanding your customers is an ongoing process that takes discipline and patience.
 Far too many companies either don’t do it, don’t dive deep enough in the exploration, or do it so sporadically that they can not track trends in sentiment, need, or desire.
 They worry about spending the resources, prolonging the development timeline – or worse, being unable to respond to their customers identified needs.
-Nevertheless, we see time and time again that the more informed companies are about both quantitative and qualitative customer insights.
-And in turn, the more effective they deliver great customer experiences that increase customer satisfaction and positively impact overall corporate ROI.
+Nevertheless, we see time and time again that the more informed companies are about both quantitative and qualitative customer insights, the more effective they deliver great customer experiences that increase customer satisfaction and positively impact overall corporate ROI.
 The juice is worth the squeeze.

 So how can you learn more about your customers?
 Where do you get your information?
 Start with the data you already have and then expand.